-- Proposal 7 (Tysadco Issuance Proposal): The affirmative vote of a majority of the votes cast by shares of Common Stock entitled to vote on this proposal is required to approve the Issuance Proposal.
-For purposes of the vote on the Tysadco Issuance Proposal, brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
-If a broker does not exercise this authority, such broker non-votes will have no effect on the results of this vote. - Proposal 8 (Generating Alpha Issuance Proposal): The affirmative vote of a majority of the votes cast by shares of Common Stock entitled to vote on this proposal is required to approve the Issuance Proposal.
-For purposes of the vote on the Generating Alpha Issuance Proposal, brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
-If a broker does not exercise this authority, such broker non-votes will have no effect on the results of this vote. - Proposal 9 (Incentive Plan Increase Proposal): The affirmative vote of a majority of the votes cast by shares of Common Stock entitled to vote on this proposal is required to approve the Incentive Plan Increase Proposal. - Proposal 10 (Authorized Common Stock Increase Proposal): The affirmative vote of a majority of the votes cast by shares of Common Stock entitled to vote on this proposal is required to approve the Authorized Common Stock Increase Proposal. - Proposal 11 (Adjournment Proposal): The affirmative vote of a majority of the votes cast by shares of Class A Common Stock entitled to vote on this proposal is required to approve the Adjournment Proposal.
+- Proposal 1 (Reverse Stock Split Proposal): The affirmative vote of a majority of the votes cast by shares of Common Stock entitled to vote on this proposal is required to approve the Reverse Stock Split Proposal.
+For purposes of the vote on the Reverse Stock Split Proposal, brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
+If a broker does not exercise this authority, such broker non-votes will have no effect on the results of this vote. - Proposal 2 (Adjournment Proposal): The affirmative vote of a majority of the votes cast by shares of Class A Common Stock entitled to vote on this proposal is required to approve the Adjournment Proposal.

-This means that the Adjournment Proposal could each be approved by the affirmative vote of the holders of a majority of the outstanding shares of our Class A Common Stock.
+This means that the Adjournment Proposal could be approved by the affirmative vote of the holders of a majority of the outstanding shares of our Class A Common Stock voting by proxy or at the meeting.